anyoptimization/pymoo/doc/source/installation.rst

     pip install -U pymoo

-If you have already installed an older version of the framework you can force an update by using the *-U* option as shown above.
+If you have already installed an older version of the framework, you can force update by using the *-U* option as shown above.

-To forcefully fetch and recompile the package is might be necessary to disable the local cache created by pip.
+To forcefully fetch and recompile the package might be necessary to disable the local cache created by pip.

 .. code:: bash